 - (a) Order Remains in Effect.
-Unless otherwise agreed or ordered, all provisions of this Order will remain in effect and continue to be binding after conclusion of the litigation. - (b) Return of Confidential Documents.
-Upon written request of the producing party, within 90 days after this litigation concludes by settlement, final judgment, or final order, including all appeals, all documents designated as containing Confidential Information, including copies as defined above, must be returned to the party who previously produced the document unless: (1) the document has been offered into evidence or filed without restriction as to disclosure; (2) the parties agree to destruction of the document to the extent practicable in lieu of return; or (3) as to documents bearing the notations, summations, or other mental impressions of the receiving party, that party elects to destroy the documents and certifies to the producing party that it has done so. - (c) Retention of Work Product.
-Notwithstanding the above requirements to return or destroy documents, counsel may retain attorney work product, including an index which refers or relates to designated Confidential Information, so long as that work product does not duplicate verbatim substantial portions of the text or images of designated documents.
-This work product will continue to be confidential under this
+Unless otherwise agreed by the parties and/or ordered by the Court, all provisions of this Order will remain in effect and continue to be binding after conclusion of the litigation. - (b) Return of Confidential Documents.
+Within seven calendar days after this litigation concludes by settlement, final judgment, or final order, including all appeals, all documents designated as containing confidential information, including copies as defined above, must be returned to the party who previously produced the document unless: (1) the document has been offered into evidence or filed without restriction as to disclosure; (2) the parties agree to destruction of the document to the extent practicable in lieu of return; or (3) as to documents bearing the notations, summations, or other mental impressions of the receiving party, that party elects to destroy the documents and certifies to the producing party that it has done so.

+(c) Retention of Work Product.
+Notwithstanding the above requirements to return or destroy documents, counsel may retain attorney work product, including an index which refers or relates to designated confidential information, so long as that work product does not duplicate verbatim substantial portions of the text or images of designated documents.
+This work product will continue to be confidential under this Order.
+An attorney may use his or her own work product in subsequent litigation provided that its use does not disclose Confidential Information.

-&lt;sup>2The parties may choose to agree that the receiving party must destroy documents containing Confidential Information and certify the fact of destruction, and that the receiving party must not be required to locate, isolate and return e-mails (including attachments to e-mails) that may include Confidential Information, or Confidential Information contained in deposition transcripts or drafts or final expert reports.
+1In this case, the parties agree that the receiving party may destroy documents containing confidential information within seven calendar days after the litigation concludes and certify the fact of destruction; and that the receiving party must not be required to locate, isolate and return e-mails (including attachments to e-mails) that may include confidential information, or confidential information contained in deposition transcripts or drafts or final expert reports.